A Soul Matters Coming of Age Curriculum

 This curriculum is developed for 9th and 10th graders and ideally would come after a program that engages youth in interfaith exploration, like our neighboring faiths' curriculum, Crossing Paths.

-The core content is organized into approximately 25 one-hour sessions, with additional material including eight optional, offsite Faith Exploration activities, a youth journal and a facilitator guide that covers designing a mentorship program and end-of-year celebratory worship.
-Three of the 25 sessions/lessons are devoted to helping youth craft their personal mission/”north star statement” (our version of a credo statement).
+The core content is organized into approximately 31 one-hour sessions, with additional material including some optional, offsite Faith Exploration activities, a youth journal and a facilitator guide that covers designing a mentorship program and end-of-year celebratory worship.
+Four of the 31 sessions/lessons are devoted to helping youth craft their personal credo statement.